inviqa/harness-base-node/README.md

 A [Workspace] harness is a way to ship files to a project without being part of the project.

-In this repository are a set of harnesses that have been created for the PHP language, reducing the maintenance overhead of the individual harnesses greatly.
-This is due to the "base" PHP harness being used as a common set of templates.
+In this repository are a set of harnesses that have been created for the NodeJS language, reducing the maintenance overhead of the individual harnesses greatly.
+This is due to the "base" NodeJS harness being used as a common set of templates.

 Each framework will fully override a base harness file if differing behaviour is required.